Note: if you are searching for information on ‘how to charge an EV at home’, go here.

 The Technology Requirements.

-Vehicle To Load, Home and Grid Are All Possible, But Currently Rare.
+Vehicle To Load (V2L), Home and Grid (V2G) Are All Possible, only V2L is common so far.

-Vehicle to grid is the ability to feed the power from the car not just to the home, but to the electrical grid, allowing the entire grid to be powered from vehicles, if there are sufficient vehicles connected to the grid to make a meaningful contribution.
+Vehicle to grid (V2G) is the combination of a V2G connection from the vehicle to the home, and the home being connect, as with some home solar, to be able to feed power back into the grid.
+This provides ability to feed the power from the car not just to the home, but to the electrical grid, allowing the entire grid to be powered from vehicles, if there are sufficient vehicles connected to the grid to make a meaningful contribution.

 Adopting A Wireless Charging Standard.